-Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
+Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery

-- Covered by Principle 4 of ABB Human Rights Policy, ABB Group Code of Conduct and Principle 13 of Social Policy, and Supplier Code of Conduct. - Underpinned by zero tolerance policy on non-compliance. - ABB offers a number of different reporting channels, including a third party held Business Ethics hotline available 24/7 and an Ombuds program, where employees can report concerns confidentially.
-Ombuds program was introduced mid-2009 to complement existing ways of raising compliance issues.
-Program now numbers more than 40 Ombudspersons in 29 countries; further training and extension of geographical spread expected in 2012. - ABB rolled out new e-learning module on "FCPA and Anti Bribery" to nearly 90,000 employees; the e-learning is available in 32 different languages. - As part of ABB's anti-corruption program, in 2011 ABB also conducted several other trainings, as well as additional proactive initiatives such as anti-bribery compliance reviews of ABB units around world.
+- Covered by Principle 4 of ABB Human Rights Policy, ABB Group Code of Conduct and Principle 13 of Social Policy, and Supplier Code of Conduct. - Underpinned by zero tolerance policy on non-compliance. - During 2012 ABB conducted face-to-face Integrity training, covering both anti-corruption as well as anti-trust risk areas, to over 130,000 employees. - ABB offers a number of different reporting channels, including a third party held Business Ethics hotline available 24/7 and an Ombuds program, where employees can report concerns confidentially.
+The Ombuds program was introduced mid-2009 to complement existing ways of raising compliance issues.
+The program now numbers 70 Ombudspersons in 48 countries. - As part of the anti-corruption program, ABB also carried out several additional training and communication initiatives in 2012, focusing on company leadership and middle management, and including integrity films, biweekly case studies published on the intranet, and proactive action such as antibribery compliance reviews of ABB units around the world.

-Additional information:
+Additional information Policies

-Policies:

-ABB has Group-wide policies: The Social Policy, Environment Policy, Human Rights Policy, Health and Safety Policy, as well as a Code of Conduct and Ethics Policy.
+ABB has Group-wide policies: the Social Policy, Environment Policy, Human Rights Policy, Health and Safety Policy, as well as a Code of Conduct and Ethics Policy.
 These can be found online, and are also contained in ABB Group's annual Sustainability Performance Report.

-Reporting:
+Reporting

 ABB's sustainability performance is compiled in an annual Sustainability Performance Report which measures the company's performance against the Global Reporting Initiative's indicators.
-The 2011 Sustainability Performance Report is published in March 2012.
-Further detail on ABB's environmental, social, human rights, and health and safety performance can be found on www.abb.com/sustainability
+The 2012 Sustainability Performance Report is published in March 2013.
+Further detail on ABB's environmental, social, human rights, and health and safety performance can be found on www.abb.com/sustainability.

-Main partnerships:
+Main partnerships